-According to the 2014 North America Consumer Digital Banking Survey of nearly 4,000 bank customers in the US and Canada, evidence suggests that traditional banks have a somewhat uncertain relationship with their customers despite the fact that in the US nearly 40 percent of customers—64 percent in Canada—have been with their current bank for over the past decade or more.
+According to the 2014 North America Consumer Digital Banking Survey of nearly 4,000 bank customers in the United States and Canada, evidence suggests that traditional banks have a somewhat uncertain relationship with their customers despite the fact that nearly 40 percent of US customers—and 64 percent of Canadian customers—have been with their current bank for 10 years or more.

 Results of the survey indicate that customers want a bank that’s nimble and proactive, one that can be a part of their daily lives.
 The idea of “convenience” in banking is undergoing a shift away from branch locations and toward digital products and services that mesh with consumers’ “smart” mobile-empowered lives.
 Also, banks that cling to the status quo risk being viewed more like utilities that conduct financial transactions.